• Skip to primary navigation

 N.B A friend of mine has recently made these several times without a dough hook and all was well, in fact fantastic.
 She simply mixed the mixture like hell in a bowl with a wooden spoon......good on her.....

 • Simply throw the dry ingredients into your bowl followed by your wet.
 I mix wet ingredients all together in a jug and pour on top of the dry.
 I use a dough hook on my free standing mixer to mix it all together on a medium speed for 7-8 minutes.
+Or simply mix together with a wooden spoon.
+It is quite a laborious job but entirely doable.

 sticky bread dough in a mixing bowl